 Through integrative methods, art therapy engages the mind, body, and spirit in ways that are distinct from verbal articulation alone.
 Kinesthetic, sensory, perceptual, and symbolic opportunities invite alternative modes of receptive and expressive communication, which can circumvent the limitations of language.
 Visual and symbolic expression gives voice to experience, and empowers individual, communal, and societal transformation.

 A holistic method of mental health therapy through which you may develop awareness, identify strengths and practice techniques for mental and physical wellness.
 This type of therapy is appropriate for all levels of physical fitness and all ages.
-It is especially effective in working with eating disorders, stress, depression, trauma, anxiety, grief, adjustment, body image and chronic pain issues.
+It is especially effective in working with eating disorders, stress, depression, trauma, anxiety, grief, adjustment, & body image.

 Yoga therapy respects individual differences in age, culture, religion, philosophy, occupation, and mental and physical health.
-The knowledgeable and competent yogi or yoginî applies Yoga Therapy according to the period, the place, and the practitioner’s age, strength, and activities.
+The knowledgeable and competent yoga therapist utilizes Yoga Therapy according to the period, the place, and the practitioner’s age, strength, and activities.

 EMDR is primarily used to treat PTSD but can also be used to treat a myriad of other diagnoses such as Anxiety, Depression, Eating Disorders, and Gender Identity Disorders.